-And what’s more Texan than celebrating with beef jerky?
-When it comes to snacks, some of us have a sweet tooth and others would rather have savory.
-Whatever you lean toward when your stomach starts to growl, beef jerky wins taste AND nutrition.
+When it comes to snacking some of us have a sweet tooth and others would rather have something savory.
+Whatever you lean toward when your stomach starts to growl, beef jerky wins on taste AND nutrition.

-Now that your mouth is watering at the thought of some delicious beef jerky, what if you knew how to prepare it in your own kitchen, AND make enough of it to last in your pantry for months to come?
+Now that your mouth is watering at the thought of some delicious beef jerky, what if you knew how to prepare it in your own kitchen?
 Thanks to our friend and Hardcore Carnivore Jess Pryles, we have just the recipe for you.
 Before we get started, here are a few of Jess’ tips when it comes to making your own beef jerky:

 - Use the freshest beef possible